Nativity Scene Figurines by Mediterranean Interiors

 Article Title : Church of the Nativity

-Article Snippet :The Church of the Nativity, or Basilica of the Nativity, is a basilica located in Bethlehem in the State of Palestine, in the West Bank.
-The grotto holds
+Article Snippet :The Church of the Nativity, or Basilica of the Nativity, is a basilica located in Bethlehem, West Bank, Palestine.
+The grotto holds a prominent religious

 Article Title : Baby Jesus theft